MKAbuMattar/powershell-profile/Module/Plugins/NPM/README.md

 ## Overview

-This plugin converts 35+ common npm aliases and commands from zsh/bash to PowerShell functions with full parameter support and comprehensive help documentation.
-It includes automatic PowerShell completion support and seamlessly integrates Node.js package management into your PowerShell workflow.
+This plugin offers a complete set of PowerShell functions and aliases that wrap around the npm CLI, enabling developers to manage Node.js packages efficiently.
+It includes features for package installation, updating, removal, script execution, publishing, and configuration management, all with PowerShell-friendly syntax and tab completion support.

 ## Features